joswr1ght/pptxurls/README.md

   -h, --help            show this help message and exit -m MDFILE, --mdfile MDFILE
-                        Markdown output report filename
+                        Markdown output report filename -t TITLE, --title TITLE
+                        Label each URL with its page title (Off by default)
 ```

 If you don't specify the `-m` argument, Pptxurls will create a file